duraki/duraki.github.io/README.md

 duraki/blog/deviltux
 ======================

-This repository contains the static site generator, a `deviltux` theme, and a space for writing blogposts for my blog located [here](https://duraki.github.io).
+This repository contains the static site generator, a `deviltux` theme, and my space for writing, which is visible [here](https://duraki.github.io).

-The script is built in Ruby, called `Art`, with a few dependencies, and the blog is developed as a project or a library, consisting of `changelog` details, and various other configuration files.
-The script, posts and theme is bundled with the repository for the ease of use.
+The script is built in Ruby, visible in `bin/art`, and have a few dependencies.

-On every publish, a new release should be made, including the details from the changelog for that particular version.
-This is not mandatory but affects the repository usage.
+The blog is developed as a project-shell-script, markdown input and theme which customizable.

 ![Blog image](images/blog.png)